Differential/docs/GUIDEBOOK.md

 ### Ownership creates alignment.

-* O1 We want equity in every project we work on.
+* O1 We want equity in projects we work on.
 * O2 We transparently share company equity with the team.

 ### Money matters.

 * M1 We focus on projects that can generate revenue early.
-* M2 Serious startups raise angel and venture financing.
+* M2 Serious startups raise angel and venture financing when necessary.
-* M3 Startup workers do not need to suffer financially.
+* M3 Startup workers do not need to suffer financially; we believe it makes sense to take care of employees when possible, so they can focus on what matters.
 * M4 Building a company cash reserve creates freedom.

 ### Flat hierarchy.